 If I can ask anything of you in 2021, it’s to remember that diet culture sucks.

 They only have their profit margins in mind; not your actual good health.
 So here are 6 facts to combat diet culture in 2021, as well as tips for how you can start putting these truths into practice today:

 This might be diet culture’s favorite lie.
 And certainly the reason weight stigma exists in our weight-centric healthcare system.

 I talk with women everyday who practiced really unhealthy behaviors when they were at their lowest weight (myself included.)
 We praise weight loss, but conveniently ignore the severe impact it can have on our overall wellness (mental, emotional, environmental, social, spiritual and physical health.)

-Put This Into Practice: Think about the level of effort required when you forced your body into its smallest size.
+Put This Into Practice in 2021: Think about the level of effort required by dieting.
+When you force your body into its smallest size.
 Think of the planning, manipulating, measuring and exhaustion you put in to losing weight.
 How did it effect the rest of your health?
 Were you actually healthy?
 Or did you just feel accomplished that you could fit in a smaller size?

 (See chart under Fact # 3 for definition of good health.)

 You can complete a hardcore workout followed up by a 100%-organic Whole30-approved meal.
 But if you’re not well in your mental health, you are NOT well.
 Our health is determined by our thoughts, beliefs and behaviors.
 If we’re just doing the “healthy things” diet culture promotes, but ignoring our mental health, we’re doing a lot more harm than good.